Icons of Futures Thinking.

 The Four Archetypes framework was developed by James Dator in the 1970s at the University of Hawaii, Manoa.
 This framework provides a broader perspective on future scenarios by considering the underlying values, beliefs, and assumptions that shape our actions and decisions.

 NB: we designed this icon purposely - do you see 5 white lines or 4 green stripes?
-It’s the spaces between the lines matter. :)
+It’s the spaces between the lines that matter. :)

 The four archetypes are: Growth, Discipline, Transformation, and Decline.
 Each archetype represents a different context for change and how it is approached within an organisation.
 By exploring these archetypes, businesses can better identify their own dominant mindset and make strategic decisions accordingly.